ShinChven/watermark/README.md

 # Watermark CLI

-A command-line tool to add text watermarks to images.
+A command-line tool to add text watermarks to images using ImageMagick.

 ## Installation

+### Prerequisites
+Make sure you have ImageMagick installed on your system.
+You can download it from [https://imagemagick.org/](https://imagemagick.org/).

 ### Install from local directory
 ```bash